chiubaca/notes/permanent-notes/everest-basecamp.md

 We took pictures by the famous basecamp rock.

-And as suddenly as we arrived, it was time to head back to Gorak Shek.
+And suddenly as we arrived, it was time to head back to Gorak Shek.

 We had accomplished what we set out to do.
-I couldn't quite believe and I'm not sure if it as every quite truly sunk in.
+I couldn't quite believe it and I'm not sure if it has truly quite sunk in.

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="8852888942" data-style="standard"></div>